-LG Enact now available from Verizon, complete with QWERTY keyboard and $19.99 price tagAlex Wagner - Deputy Managing Editor, News Desk
+LG Enact now available from Verizon, complete with QWERTY keyboard and $19.99 price tagAlex Wagner - Editorial Director of News and Content

 Turns out that the LG Enact was indeed close to arriving on Verizon's shelves when we laid eyes upon that leaked render yesterday.
 Verizon is now selling the LG Enact on its website for $19.99 with a two-year contract or $349.99 without a commitment.
 Here's what LG Enact buyers will get after handing their hard-earned cash to a friendly neighborhood Verizon sales rep: